shekhargulati/52-technologies-in-2016/36-webpack/README.md

 This function is evaluated as soon as script is called.

-If you open the web page in a browser then you will see your profile page as shown below.
+If you open the web page in a browser, then you will see your profile page as shown below.

 ![](images/profile.png)

 The above JavaScript code does two things -- 1) getting user information 2) setting up timeline.

-We all know it is a bad practice to mix concerns so we should write specific modules that does one thing.
-In the `profile.js` JavaScript file above we used anonymous closure to encapsulate all our code.
+We all know it is a bad practice to mix concerns, so we should write specific modules that do one thing.
+In the `profile.js` JavaScript file above, we used anonymous closure to encapsulate all our code.
 There are better ways to write modules in JavaScript.
 The two popular ways are CommonJS and AMD.

 * **A CommonJS module is essentially a reusable piece of JavaScript which exports specific objects, making them available for other modules to `require` in their programs.**

 * **Asynchronous Module Definition (AMD) allows you to load modules asynchronously.**

-If you want to learn more about JavaScript modules then I will refer you to read [JavaScript Modules: A Beginner’s Guide](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.627yk09t3).
+If you want to learn more about JavaScript modules, then I will refer you to [JavaScript Modules: A Beginner’s Guide](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.627yk09t3).

 In this blog, we will write CommonJS modules.
-Let's write the timeline module that will have two methods to set the header and timeline.
+Let's write the timeline module with methods to set the header and timeline.
 CommonJS allows you import the dependencies using the `require` function.
-As our timeline module depends on `jquery` and `underscore` so we explicitly declared them.
+As our timeline module depends on `jquery` and `underscore`, we explicitly declare them with the require keyword.

 ```javascript
 var $ = require('jquery');